morganwu277/code_snippets/java.md

     }
 ```

-and then all your blocking calls will be printed with ERROR logs.
+and then all your blocking calls will be printed with ERROR logs when you have `BLOCK_HOUND_DEBUG` environment values.

 ### log4j slf4j , minimal configuration
 - log4j.properties